 According to statistics, transactions done using electronic signatures have skyrocketed to $754 million within the last five years from $89 million.

 Even though typed signatures have helped in speeding up and improving businesses for about 20 years now, not many people understand them.
 This article will provide insights into the meaning of typed signatures and whether or not they are legal.

-But going with the legal definition, a typed signature means an electronic process, symbol, or sound that gets associated or attached logically to a record a contract.
-Based on the meaning from the law dictionary, it’s a way of agreeing electronically without using papers.
+But going with the legal definition, a typed signature means an electronic process, symbol, or sound that gets associated or attached logically to a record of a contract.
+Based on the meaning from the law dictionary, it’s a way to sign a document electronically and agree without using papers.

 But not any typed signature qualifies as legal.
 It must meet some qualifications to be considered legal, meaning that it proves the legitimacy of your contract.
-Like many people, you may be struggling to figure out whether or not typed signatures are legally binding.
+Like many people, you may be asking yourself: are typed signatures are legally binding?
 Fortunately, they are, but the law governing their legality differs between countries.

 The Legality of Typed Signatures

 According to the USA’s Electronic Signature and Records Association Act, an electronic signature becomes fully legal only when all parties are in agreement to use them.
 Additionally, based on the Uniform Electronic Transactions Act, every state should have an outline of how the e-signatures should be used.
 The e-sign act permits the use of electronic records.
 Now, you can sign a contract electronically.

 But though there exists legislation in various states and countries, it’s wise to do detailed research online and investigate further.
 Alternatively, you can seek services of legal counsels for specifics and clarifications.
 In the US, typed signatures are used to create law.
 You can present an e-signature in court as evidence as well.